Skip to Main Content

 When to Expect the Decision

-We will send a detailed decision letter by the 10th business day following receipt of a request.
+We will send a detailed decision letter by the fifth business day, not to exceed seven calendar days following receipt of a request.

 Deliver the Prostheses Within 120 Days